Brain Health

 Learn Like A Child To See Massive Gains In Cognition about undefined

 Children soak up knowledge like a sponge.
-One reason they’re so successful at doing this in multiple different subject areas is because a child’s brain devours glucose at a rapid rate up until the age of ten, after which it slowly tapers off.
+One reason they’re so successful at doing this in multiple subject areas is that a child’s brain devours glucose at a rapid rate up until the age of ten, after which it slowly tapers off.
 The fact of the matter is the adult brain is a sluggish glucose absorber by comparison.
 However, new research has discovered for the first time that glucose absorption isn’t the whole story.
 In fact, older adults can boost brain performance by approaching learning like a school-age child.
 What does that mean?
 Tackling at least three new subjects at a time.
 Here’s the story… Once our education ends, so does academic learning.
 Our occupation, hobbies and other interests provide new opportunities, but after retirement, if we want to challenge the brain with new pursuits, we need to actively seek them out.
 It’s certainly worth doing because many studies show mental abilities can be elevated in older adulthood through different forms of cognitive training.
 Yet only a handful of studies exist where older adults are actively working with new enrichment materials and instructors.
 While short-term results are encouraging, these studies only focus on the learning of a single skill, and rarely look at evidence of benefit a year beyond the end of training.
 To address this knowledge gap, researchers at the University of California, Riverside, sought to find out if learning multiple new real-world skills simultaneously could improve and maintain cognitive abilities over the long term.
 The results are exciting to say the least.

 Classes in Three Practical Subjects